Compilation of new acquisitions and electronic resources

 - The Oxford Companion to the History of Modern Science (external link) – Lexicon on the history of natural sciences from the 16th century onwards

-Additional reference works
+Additional reference works (external link)

 - Swiss National Science Foundation (external link) – Swiss institution working on behalf of the Federal government to promote all scientific fields